danielbush/BeerBot/README.md

 What do we mean by bot?

 A bot is
+* an array of bot modules
-* an object that has a 'cmd' method,
+* has a 'cmd'/'hear'/'help' methods
-* and optionally 'hear' and 'help' methods.
+* the modules it contains should also have these methods

 For messages addressed to the bot, we use: